Kashmir sapphire mines

 Some tell that a local hunter at first found a piece of sapphire which was very handy to strike a light for his pipe – better than pieces of quartz.
 After some time he sold this stone to a local gem trader.

 Another story tells that a trader brought a bag with borax to sell in the market and a sapphire happened to fall out of the bag, on the street.
 A jeweler went by and picked it up and immediately saw into it a jewel of high value.

-At first, locals and other gem hunters flocked this site and many stones reached the market.
-Initially, the stones were sold per absurdly low price.
-Gems were resold per higher and higher price until they reached the markets in Calcutta and local tradespeople there bought the sapphires per equivalent of some USD 400 000.
+At first, locals and other gem hunters flocked to this site and many stones reached the market.
+Initially, the stones were sold at absurdly low prices.
+Gems were resold at higher and higher prices until they reached the markets in Calcutta and local tradespeople there bought the sapphires per equivalent of some USD 400 000.

 When Maharaja of Kashmir learned about this, he went mad and required that all the transactions need to be undone.
 Thus all these deals had to be redone backward: traders in Calcutta returned the stones per USD 400 000 to their sellers and so forth until the stones reached the initial market where some packs of salt were returned to the initial trader.
 And sapphires came to the treasury of Maharaja.

 The whereabouts of the mine were unknown to most.
 Gem hunters went to several places in the mountains and most of these places did not bring any yield.
 Occasional sapphires were found in several places but in most cases, further searches did not bring any result.